pioneers/website/software/robot_api.md

 `“enc_pos”` <span style="font-variant: small-caps">integer</span> - 0

-**Primary Control** is handled through the `“duty_cycle”` parameter.
-The value passed in tells the motor which direction it should spin and with how much power.
+**Primary Control** is handled through the `“duty_cycle”` `parameter`.
+The `value` passed in tells the motor which direction it should spin and with how much power.
 The larger the absolute value of the input, the more power the motor tries to output.
 Also, the two signs of the value, negative or positive, indicate the two directions a motor can spin.

-**Additional** Features of the **`YogiBear`** include the ability to utilize PID control.
+**Additional Features** of the **YogiBear** include the ability to utilize PID control.
 PID is a closed loop control scheme which uses three factors - `kp`, `ki`, and `kd` - to try and move the motors an exact distance, the specified setpoint.
 The values of the factors are defaulted to 1, 0, and 0 respectively but can be changed and optimized.
 The setpoint is in terms of encoder ticks and not distance, so a conversion is necessary to use this feature.
 In conjunction with the PID controls, `“enc_pos”` can be written to with the value 0 in order to reset the encoder that keeps track of position.
 It might prove useful to reset the encoder before attempting to drive the robot using PID controls so that the setpoint can be based off of a consistent and known value.
-The `“current_thresh”` parameter is used to set the current threshold that the motor must cross before it enters a Current Limiting state (see **`YogiBear`** spec for more details).
+The `“current_thresh”` `parameter` is used to set the current threshold that the motor must cross before it enters a Current Limiting state (see **YogiBear** spec for more details).
 This should be an appropriate value for your motor that will prevent it from being damaged due to overheating.
 It is defaulted to 3.5 Amps.
 </div>
 <div id="set_rfid" class="tab-pane fade" markdown="1">
 ### Robot.set_value(device_name, param, value) <span style="font-variant: small-caps">rfid</span>